Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-You can apply for a limited or extended order if you are a party to a proceeding.
+You can apply for a limited or extended order if you are part of a court case.
 The Attorney-General is the only one who can apply for a general order.
-A Judge of the High Court can make any of these orders.
-You can apply for leave to start or continue a civil proceeding if you are subject to a section 166 order.
-The court might tell you to serve your application on a specific person.
-The Judge will usually decide on your application based on the papers, but might have a hearing if it is necessary.
+A High Court Judge can make any of these orders.
+You can ask to start or continue a civil case if you are subject to a section 166 order.
+The court might tell you to let someone know about your application.
+The Judge will usually decide on your application without a hearing.
 If a section 166 order is made against you, you can appeal to the Court of Appeal or the Supreme Court.
 You need the Supreme Court's permission to appeal to them.
-The Supreme Court can also hear an appeal from a decision made by the Court of Appeal.
-A court hearing an appeal has the same powers as the court that made the original decision.
-A section 166 order does not stop a private criminal prosecution from starting.
-The Judge's decision on an application for leave is final.
+The Supreme Court can also hear an appeal from the Court of Appeal's decision.
+A court hearing an appeal has the same powers as the original court.
+A section 166 order is an order made under section 166.
+This type of order does not stop a private criminal prosecution from starting.
+The Judge's decision on your application is final.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.